PepperDash/epi-essentials-mobile-control/README.md

 ## Direct Connection to 4-Series Processor with or without Edge Server

 The steps below detail how to load Mobile Control on a 4-Series processor running a websocket server to be served to local devices like an in-room touchpanel or a dedicated room PC or tablet.
+Devices that connect in this manner can only connect to a single room, configured by generating a token via console commands on this plugin.

-An Edge Server can still optionally be used for mobile
+An Edge Server can still optionally be used for mobile devices to connect to any room configured to communicate with the Edge Server.

 ## Folder Structure